Oude Compagnie

-The Old Company (Dutch: Oude Compagnie) was a pre-company of the Dutch Republic and originated from the Company of Verre and the New Company (or Second Company), from Amsterdam, in 1598.
-The directors were Dirck van Os, Jan Hermansz, Jan Janss Carel (Kaerel) and Geraerdt (Gerrit) Bicker.
-Directors with a smaller share of the investment were: Vincent van Bronckhorst, Symon Jansz Fortuyn, Geurt Dircxz, Cornelis van Campen, Jacob Thomasz Van den Dael, Elbert Simonsz Jonckheyn, Petrus Plancius, Syvert Sern, Jan Poppe, Geurt Dirckss and Pieter Hasselaer.
+The Old Company (') was a pre-company from the Dutch Republic and originated from the Company of Verre and the New Company (or Second Company), from Amsterdam, in 1598.
 The Old Company and the (New) Brabant Company would merge in 1601 and become the United Amsterdam Company.

+Directors of the Old Company were Dirck van Os, Jan Hermansz, Jan Janss Carel (Kaerel), and Geraerdt (Gerrit) Bicker.
+Directors with a smaller share of the investment were Vincent van Bronckhorst, Symon Jansz Fortuyn, Geurt Dircxz, Cornelis van Campen, Jacob Thomasz Van den Dael, Elbert Simonsz Jonckheyn, Petrus Plancius, Syvert Sern, Jan Poppe, Geurt Dirckss, and Pieter Hasselaer.

 History

 A pre-company is a trading combination from the Republic that traded in Asia between 1594 and 1602, before the Dutch East India Company (VOC) was founded.
 The pre-companies were financed by wealthy Northern Netherlands merchants and wealthy immigrants from the Southern Netherlands.
 Because of the cutthroat competition, the companies were forced in 1602 by the government to unite for 21 years in the VOC, which was given exclusive right to trade in Asia.

 Before the VOC (I+J+K+L) was founded in 1602, 12 different pre-companies existed in the space of 7 years: